 What Is Post-Claims Underwriting?

-Post-claims underwriting refers to an insurance company waiting until a claim is filed to investigate the insured’s application to make a decision on coverage.
-Underwriting and the subsequent coverage decision is required to be made at the time an individual applies for insurance coverage, not after a claim is filed.
+Post-claims underwriting refers to an insurance company waiting until a claim is filed to investigate the accuracy of the insured’s answers on the application for insurance to make a decision on whether to pay the claim.

-In a life insurance context, underwriting entails investigating the applicant’s statements concerning their age, health and similarly relevant information.
-Using this information, the insurer can then make an informed decision when they decide to either approve coverage, provide coverage at a higher than typical rate or deny coverage to an applicant altogether.
+In the life insurance context, underwriting entails investigating the applicant’s statements concerning their age, health and similarly relevant information.
+Using this information, the insurer can then make an informed decision on whether to issue a policy and at what premium.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].